Last updated: April 28, 2023

 Two men coming up with a unique business name

 LLC names are not allowed to be the same as any other Nevada business entity name or trademark.
-If an identical name has already been taken, you will need to reserve it before filing your articles of organization with the Secretary of State's office in Nevada.
+You need to use a distinguishable name for the state to approve your reservation.

 Step 2: Check Name Availability